Nambu structures on four dimensional real Lie groups and related superintegrable systems: Superintegrable systems with Nambu structures

+such that they satisfy in the following standard Poisson brackets: \footnote{Note that in the further coming examples the Darboux coordinate satisfy the standard Poisson brackets $(\ref{dar-pos})$.}

-where $\{x^1,...x^4\}$ are coordinates of the Lie group ${\bf A^0_{4,9}}$.
-Now using the method mentioned in \cite{cur} one can construct a dynamical system by the use of the Nambu structure on Lie group ${\bf A^0_{4,9}}$.
-For this purpose consider the dynamical quantities $Q_a$ as functions of ${x^i}$ such that they satisfy the following relation:
+Now using the method mentioned in \cite{cur} one can construct a dynamical system by use of the Nambu structure on Lie group ${\bf A^0_{4,9}}$ as phase space.
+For this purpose consider the dynamical quantities $Q_a$ as functions of ${x^i}$ such that they satisfy in the following relation:

-where $f^a_{b,c}$is the structure constant of the symmetry Lie algebra e.g $A_{4,8}$.
-Now after some calculation one can write the Nambu 4-brackets (weighted by the structure constants) of the following form as in\cite{cur}:
+where $f^c_{ab}$ is the structure constant of the symmetry Lie algebra $A_{4,8}$.
+Now after some calculation one can rewrite the Nambu 4-brackets (weighted by the structure constants) in terms of Poisson bracket as follows \cite{cur}: {

-where $g^{ac}$is inverse of ad invariant non degenerate metric on the Lie algebra $A_{4,8}$ (the symmetry Lie algebra for this example); and $\eta$ is the Nambu structure on Lie group ${\bf A^0_{4,9}}\;(\eta=q_4(e^{-2x^4}-1))$.
-After some calculations, we find that for the Lie algebra $A_{4,8}$ with ad invariant metric:
+} where $g^{ac}$ is inverse of ad invariant non-degenerate metric on the Lie algebra $A_{4,8}$ and $\eta$ is the Nambu structure on Lie group ${\bf A^0_{4,9}}$ in terms of $y^{i}\quad (i=1,2,3,4)$.
+After some calculations, we find that for the Lie algebra $A_{4,8}$ the $ad$ invariant metric has the following form: {